Collective Operations Can Exponentially Enhance Quantum State Verification

-\textit{Conclusions.---} We have proposed techniques and collective protocols that allow us to verify maximally entangled quantum states with enhanced performance as compared to previous (even optimal) strategies that operate on individual states.
+\textit{Conclusions.---} We have proposed collective techniques that allow us to verify maximally entangled quantum states with enhanced performance as compared to previous (even optimal) strategies that operate on individual states.
 This is accomplished by transferring and accumulating (via a so-called ENG operation) the noise of some ensemble of states into a higher-dimensional auxiliary state.
-This auxiliary state can be constructed using and embedding a logarithmically reduced number of ensemble copies, which are the only ones eventually consumed.
+This auxiliary state can be constructed using a logarithmically reduced number of ensemble copies, which are the only ones eventually consumed.
 Because of the embedding process and the ENG operation, noise is enlarged into the auxiliary state, making its detection more efficient.
-In addition, we propose an strategy based on measuring only certain subspaces of the auxiliary state, such that in the asymptotic limit of a large enough ensemble, a constant number of consumed copies is enough for verifying the states, independently on the fidelity or the form of the states.
-The tools we introduce and make use here are not only interesting in the context of certification of quantum states, but they can be particularly useful in other scenarios such as e.g. fidelity estimation or fidelity witnessing.
+In addition, we propose a strategy based on measuring only certain subspaces of the auxiliary state, such that in the asymptotic limit of a large enough ensemble, a constant number of consumed copies is enough for verifying the states, independently on the fidelity or form of the states.
+The tools we introduce and make use of here are not only interesting in the context of certification of quantum states, but they can be particularly useful in other scenarios such as e.g. fidelity estimation (see Appendix~\ref{appendixE}) or fidelity witnessing (see follow-up work \cite{paperwit}).
 For the rank-2 example originating from decay noise, we can actually use our strategy not only to verify the ensemble, but to accurately estimate the fidelity by using only a logarithmic amount of extra entanglement, exponentially outperforming single-copy strategies.

 \onecolumngrid \appendixname{Appendix}